Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 This disaster makes the league's concussion policy look like an outright joke.

-Savage's situation harkens back to when former Cleveland Browns quarterback Colt McCoy suffered an obvious concussion against the Pittsburgh Steelers only to return to the game without being properly evaluated.
+Savage's situation harkens back to when former Cleveland Browns quarterback Colt McCoy suffered a concussion against the Pittsburgh Steelers only to return to the game without being properly evaluated.

 "I talked to Colt this morning and he said, 'Dad, I don't know what happened," McCoy's father, Brad, said after the incident that took place in December 2011, per the Cleveland Plain Dealer's Mary Kay Cabot.

 "He never should've gone back in the game.
 He was basically out (cold) after the hit.
 You could tell by the rigidity of his body as he was laying there.
 There were a lot of easy symptoms that should've told them he had a concussion.
 He was nauseated and he didn't know who he was.
 From what I could see, they didn't test him for a concussion on the sidelines.
-They looked at his (left) hand.''
+They looked at his (left) hand."

 Savage's body didn't go rigid, but he appeared to be convulsing after snapping his head off the turf.